-- A system that makes it easy to write executable tests and submit a set of tests for execution. - Example : xUnit - As testing is automated, a set of tests is always ready to do quickly. - Whenever any functionality is added to the system, the tests can be run and problems that the new code has introduced can be caught immediately.
+- A system that makes it easy to write executable tests and submit a set of tests for execution - Example - A series of xUnit - As testing is automated, a set of tests is always ready to do quickly. - Whenever any functionality is added to the system, the tests can be run and problems that the new code has introduced can be caught immediately.